Know before you go

 Free day-use passes

-If you have a valid reservation for overnight camping, you do not need a day-use pass.
+Day-use passes are required for visits between May 16 and October 31, 2024, unless you have a camping reservation.
+If you have a camping reservation, you do not need a day-use pass.
 Simply carry your reservation details with you throughout your stay.
+For full details, visit the day-use passes page.

 Hiking trail

-The trail from the parking lot leads past three lakes: Lower, Middle, and Upper Joffre Lakes.
-Elevation gain from the parking lot to Upper Joffre Lake is approximately 400m.
-For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
+The trail from the parking lot leads past three lakes: Lower, Middle, and Upper Joffre lakes.
+Elevation gain from the parking lot to Upper Joffre Lake is approximately 400 m.

 The viewpoint at Lower Joffre Lake is an easy, five-minute walk from the parking lot.
+Continuing, the trail winds upward through old-growth forests of hemlock and spruce and along talus slopes.

-Continuing on, the trail winds upward through old-growth forests of hemlock and spruce and along talus slopes.
-This section becomes steeper and more challenging.
-Middle Joffre Lake’s pristine turquoise waters are fringed by sub-alpine forest and backed by rugged Coast Mountain scenery.
+This section becomes steeper and more challenging as you approach Middle Joffre Lake.
+Here, the pristine turquoise waters are fringed by sub-alpine forest and backed by rugged scenery.

 Anyone fishing in British Columbia must have an appropriate licence.
 To learn more, see the fishing and hunting guide.